ebikatsudon/VTubeStudio/Webcam-Troubleshooting.md

 Usually this will be shown in the VTS logs as `"No data from webcam - Maybe another app is using it?"`.

 Often, VTS can't access the webcam because another app is still using it.
 This could happen if the camera is used in a scene in OBS, even if that scene is not open.
 Make sure your camera is used NOWHERE ELSE.
 For troubleshooting, I would also recommend just quitting all other apps/programs running on your PC and see if that helps.

-## Make sure VTube Studio is allowed to access the webcam

-Webcam access can be turned on/off for individual apps in the Windows settings.
-Some anti-malware apps also block apps from accessing webcams.
-Make sure VTube Studio is allowed to access the webcam and not blocked.

 ## If you have a VPN, try turning it off